st1v4n/Introduction_-_OOP/README.md

-# interestingTasks
+# Tasks
-some of the interesting problems I solved during programming courses

 Mainly homeworks and projects
+some Practicum tasks maybe